 Preventing Pink Rot Disease in Palm Trees

-Will the palm get the right amount of sunlight in the proposed site?
+Will the palm get the right amount of sunlight at the proposed site?
 The amount of sunlight or shade the tree needs depends on the species, so check the growing information on the plant tag.
 If the tree isn’t just right for the location you have in mind, consider another type of palm or a different site.

 Fertilize palm trees with a special fertilizer designed for palms.
 Palm fertilizers contain the high concentrations of trace elements that palms need.
 Follow the package instructions regarding the amount of fertilizer to use and the frequency.